Johnny Joe Lewis

 - Height 6' 1", Weight 189 lb.

-Johnny Lewis was the player who appeared the most in right field on the 1965 Mets, and also the player who appeared the most in center field for the team.
+Johnny Lewis was the player who appeared the most in right field on the New York Mets in 1965, and also the player who appeared the most in center field for the team.
 In addition, he played three other years in the majors.

 He slugged over .500 several times in the minors.